pardus79/woocommerce-bitcoin-price-display/README.md

 This WordPress/WooCommerce plugin integrates with BTCPay Server to display product prices in Bitcoin satoshis (sats) alongside the default currency.

-CURRUNETLY ONLY SUPPORTS USD/BTC CONVERSION.
+CURRENTLY ONLY SUPPORTS USD/BTC CONVERSION.
 MULTI-CURRENCY SOON!

 ## Features